Should You Get a Belgian Malinois?

 The Owner Determines How The Dog Turns Out

 Leave your ego behind.
-The dog is a reflection of you and your skills.
+Your dog is a reflection of you and your skills.
 Their behaviour does not lie.
 If they are not the dog you expected, you must do a self-assessment, because chances are high that your next dog will have similar problems if you do not step up.
 You need to turn to people experienced with the breed if you are having trouble, not your local Agility trainer or Obedience club.
+But also be aware of trainers who love the reputation of being able to handle very aggressive dogs.
+Just as many dogs have failed with these owners as they make mistakes because of their ego.
 I have learned these lessons myself.
 And I have seen others make this mistake.
 It has cost good dogs their lives.
 I know of only 2 people in the whole of NZ I would now go to for advice on the breed.
 One is Guus Knopers (who lives in the Bay of Plenty, KNPV background trained Malinois all his life, titled his first Malinois in KNPV, age 6) and the other is Jean-Pierre Derveaux (who lives in Canterbury from a French Ring background).
 And I’ve been to all the clubs and know the people involved in the breed currently.

 Family Life and Malinois

 Then there are relationships to consider.
 Malinois have affected more than one relationship (yes, really!
 A good friend has given up career prospects and relationships for the sake of her Malinois).
 Getting the “it’s me or the dog” ultimatum with the average pet dog, is one thing.
 But it takes on a whole new meaning with a Malinois that you’ve worked so hard on.
 And it goes one of two ways: you choose to give up the dog to save your relationship (and resent your partner forever), or you give up your relationship because of the dog (and no, no one wants a destructive, aggressive Malinois as a flatmate).
 You need a very special person to put up with your Belgian Malinois.
-And usually, there’s only one crazy dog-nut per household (these dogs aren’t really the pets that sane people get).
+And usually, there’s only one crazy dog-nut per household (these dogs aren’t really the dogs that sane people get, seriously get a German Shepherd instead – if you’re looking for a good one, we only recommend Garsova Kennels).
 Add to that not being able to go away, and no one wants our Malinois to come and stay – trust me, my family didn’t even want Delta to stay until I had her under control (she was an entitled, arrogant little brat)!

 It is true, I do have clients with Malinois.
 However, all my clients who now have Malinois have proved to me that they were suitable owners.
 They have worked hard to teach their dogs proper behaviour and continue to train their dogs.
 Both also started with older rehomes and didn’t start with 8-week old pups.
 Even though the Malinois they have, were suitable pets they have all had their challenges.
 I’m always working with my clients to develop them, especially if they are interested in becoming future Malinois handlers (though I don’t sugar coat things either and will suggest alternate breeds if necessary).